lucono/karma-test-explorer/docs/documentation.md

 Most times however, you will not need to set this config option at all as Karma Test Explorer will be able to automatically detect the right test framework in use by your project.
 Note also that specifying a framework value that is different from the one actually in use by your project will usually result in your tests not being successfully discovered.

 <a href="#contents"><img align="right" height="24" src="img/back-to-top.png"></a>

 ---

+## Non-Headless Testing

+Though by default Karma Test Explorer runs tests headlessly (using a headless instance of Chrome), it also has support for non-headless testing which can be enabled with the `karmaTestExplorer.nonHeadlessModeEnabled` setting.
+When this is enabled, the browser UI will be displayed when Karma Test Explorer is started, and you will be able to see your tests being executed in the browser.

+Non-headless testing through the `nonHeadlessModeEnabled` setting is not supported in certain scenarios where non-headless usage would normaly not be possible, such as when running in a container.
+It is also not supported when the default value of the `customLauncher` or `browser` config settings have been overridden to use a non-Chrome browser, which is the default browser used by Karma Test Explorer.
+It is however supported in all other cases, including when running on WSLg (Windows Subsystem for Linux GUI) on Windows 11.

+Also note that for regular headless testing, Karma Test Explorer supports any browser (Chrome or non-Chrome) with a Karma launcher implementation that is installed in the project, including Firefox, Edge, and others.

+---